+We discuss two kernels for attributed graphs, which have been proposed recently and can bee seen as instances of weighted vertex kernels.

-One approach to obtain weights for pairs of vertices is to compare their neighborhood by the classical Weisfeiler-Lehman label refinement~\citep{Shervashidze2011,Ors+2015}.
+\paragraph{Graph invariant kernels.} One approach to obtain weights for pairs of vertices is to compare their neighborhood by the classical Weisfeiler-Lehman label refinement~\citep{Shervashidze2011,Ors+2015}.
 For a parameter $h$ and a graph $G$ with uniform initial labels $\lab_0$, a sequence $(\lab_1,\dots,\lab_h)$ of refined labels referred to as \emph{colors} is computed, where $\lab_i$ is obtained from $\lab_{i-1}$ by the following procedure.
-Sort the multiset of colors $\{ \{\lab_{i-1}(u) :\, vu \in E(G)\} \}$ for every vertex $v$ to obtain a unique sequence of colors and add $\lab_{i-1}(v)$ as first element.
-Assign a new color $\lab_i(v)$ to every vertex $v$ by employing an injective mapping from sequences to new colors.
-A reasonable implementation of $k_W$ motivated along the lines of \textsc{GraphInvariant}~\citep{Ors+2015} is
+Sort the multiset of colors $\multiset{\lab_{i-1}(u) \mid vu \in E(G)}$ for every vertex $v$ to obtain a unique sequence of colors and add $\lab_{i-1}(v)$ as first element.
+Assign a new color $\lab_i(v)$ to every vertex $v$ by employing an injective mapping from color sequences to new colors.
+A reasonable implementation of $k_W$ motivated along the lines of graph invariant kernels~\citep{Ors+2015} is

-where $\tau_i(v)$ denotes the discrete label of the vertex $v$ after the $i$-th iteration of Weisfeiler-Lehman label refinement of the underlying unlabeled graph.
+where $\tau_i(v)$ denotes the discrete label of the vertex $v$ after the $i$th iteration of Weisfeiler-Lehman label refinement of the underlying unlabeled graph.
 Intuitively, this kernel reflects to what extent the two vertices have a structurally similar neighborhood.